[UPDATED 3 Apr 2020]

 Credit: Dom Pates on Flickr

-It’s an access point to Jikogudani Monkey Park, the only place where you can witness the Japanese macaques immersing themselves in outdoor onsen (hot spring) in winter.
+It’s an access point to Jikogudani Monkey Park, the only place where you can witness the Japanese macaques immersing themselves in an outdoor onsen (hot spring) in winter.
+We visited the park back in 2018 and spent a good hour just observing the monkeys' expressions and interactions with each other!
 There’s also the famous Matsumoto Castle, a national treasure for being the oldest five/six-stories Japanese castle in the country.

 Credit: Appo Haapanen on Flickr